stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 stickpin of bygone pattern, a reporter's badge with the name of the old   Providence Telegram,   and a crumbling leather pocketbook.
-Blake examined the latter with care, finding within it several bills of antiquated issue, a celluloid advertising calendar for 1893, some cards with the name  "Edwin M. Lillibridge ", and a paper covered with pencilled memoranda.
+Blake examined the latter with care, finding within it several bills of antiquated issue, a celluloid advertising calendar for 1893, some cards with the name  "Edwin M. Lillibridge", and a paper covered with pencilled memoranda.

   This paper held much of a puzzling nature, and Blake read it carefully at the dim westward window.
 Its disjointed text included such phrases as the following: